 Our curriculum ensures that pupils develop a secure chronological understanding of Britain’s past and that of the wider world.
+Learning begins in the EYFS where the children learn about the past and present, enabling children to develop the appropriate procedural knowledge to allow them to access the national curriculum.
 Our history learning enables children to make appropriate and relevant connections across and through time, through exploring concepts that help them to understand historical attitudes and values and develop empathy for those of different cultures and time periods.
 Ultimately, we intend that our pupils develop a sense of identity and belonging through the study of history.

 Our children know more, understand more and remember more.